bukac82/Quantum-Simulator/README.md

 ## Overview

 This quantum circuit simulator provides a comprehensive platform for simulating quantum algorithms and circuits using classical computers.
-Built with PyTorch, it offers memory-optimized operations for simulating quantum systems up to practical limits.
+Built with PyTorch, it offers memory-optimized operations for simulating quantum systems up to practical limits (GPU prefered).

 ### Key Features
 - **N-qubit quantum state simulation** with memory-optimized linear operations